-Figure 4.
+Figure 6.
 Flash structure

-The programming operations of the flash are managed by an embedded Flash Program/Erase Controller (FPEC).
-The High Voltages needed for Program/Erase operations are internally generated.
+The programming operations of the Flash are managed by an embedded Flash Program/Erase Controller (FPEC).
+The high voltages needed for Program/Erase operations are generated internally.

-The Data bus is 32-bit wide for fetch accesses to IFlash, while it is 16-bit wide for read accesses to IFlash.
+The Data bus is 32-bit wide for fetch accesses to IFlash.
 Read/write accesses to IFlash Control Registers area are 16-bit wide.